Shamus118/shamus/about.md

 ### More Information

-I intend to become proficient enough to get a job in InfoSec(Iformation Security) by the age of 20
+I intend to become proficient enough to get a job in InfoSec(Information Security) by the age of 20

 ### Contact me